mjambon/blog/src/notes/index.md

 belief.
 Consider the following:

 - Like anyone else, a liar has beliefs and they may or may not be true.
-- A liar is someone who produces sentences which are not their beliefs.
+- A liar is someone who produces sentences that are not their beliefs.

 Therefore, the truthfulness of a statement is independent from whether the person making them is lying.
 The common phrase